dean0x7d/pybinding/docs/tutorial/bands.rst

 We can easily switch to a different material, just by passing a different lattice to the model.
 For this example, we'll use our pre-made :func:`graphene.bilayer() <.graphene.lattice.bilayer>` from the :doc:`/materials/index`.
-But you can create any lattice as describe in the previous
+But you can create any lattice as described in the previous
 section: :doc:`/tutorial/lattice`.

 .. plot::